-On September 15, 2017, Kelley Bryan, along with Lucas Lung of Lerners LLP, will speak on the topic of providing accessible justice while maintaining a profitable law practice at a Continuing Professional Development program for lawyers and paralegals.
-Full details of the program can be found online here. […]
+On September 15, 2017, Kelley Bryan, along with Lucas Lung of Lerners LLP, will speak on the topic of providing accessible justice while maintaining a profitable law practice at a Law Society Continuing Professional Development program for lawyers and paralegals. […]

 In a statement of claim filed in July 2017, Philip Alafe has sued the Brantford police over his treatment while he was held overnight in a police cell in July 2015.
 Kelley Bryan and Alex Procope are representing Mr. Alafe in the claim.
 In April 2017, Justice Lenz of the Ontario Court of Justice stayed Mr. Alafe’s charges […]